superkabuki/threefive_is_scte35/README.md

  [A Lot of Examples ](https://github.com/superkabuki/threefive_is_scte35/blob/main/examples)  |  [  Tip of the Week  ](totw.md)  |   [  Cheap Tricks   ](cheaptricks.md) |

-_A lot of people consider me to be a subject matter expert on SCTE-35.<BR> I've always felt that I would excel at being tyrannical._
+_A lot of people consider me to be a subject matter expert on SCTE-35,<BR> I see myself more as the undisputed heavy weight champion of SCTE-35._ ~Adrian
-_~Adrian_

 # [ threefive ]

 *   __Decodes SCTE-35__ from `MPEGTS`✔ `Base64`✔ `Bytes`✔ `DASH`✔ `Hex` ✔ `HLS`✔ `Integers`✔ `JSON`✔ `XML`✔ `XML+Binary`✔